-Reed & Mackay tapped into its contacts across multiple airlines, to ensure safe passage for everyone with little to no disruptions, organizing the teams to travel on a combination of charter flights from Darwin, Rockhampton and Cairns, as well as commercial flights from Australia, Europe and USA.
-And there was further travel co-ordination for 44 travelers from the rugby and shooting teams.
+Reed & Mackay tapped into its contacts across multiple airlines, to ensure safe passage for everyone with little to no disruptions, organising the teams to travel on a combination of charter flights from Darwin, Rockhampton and Cairns, as well as commercial flights from Australia, Europe and USA.
+And there was further travel co-ordination for 44 travellers from the rugby and shooting teams.

 In addition to ensuring the athletes and officials arrived safely and on time, Reed & Mackay was also trusted to move some of the sporting equipment the Australian team required for the duration of the Games.
-For example, the cycling team needed to take three tons of baggage, while the athletics team travelled with pole vaults that were almost ten feet long – not the standard, everyday luggage airlines are used to.
+For example, the cycling team needed to take three tonnes of baggage, while the athletics team travelled with pole vaults that were more than five metres long – not the standard, every day luggage airlines are used to.

 While the athletes competed at the highest level, these Olympic Games were held during some of the toughest COVID restrictions of the pandemic.